chrisjgilbert/CV/README.md

 My previous role required me to learn new technical skills quickly.
 My ability to do this meant whilst I was at McCann Erickson I was trusted by the Senior Engineer to run several high pressured sessions despite only being an Assistant at the time.

-The job's technical skills involved being a professional and fast user of audio software, knowledge of acoustics and microphones, and an being comfortable interpreting often complex audio specifications and applying them to your work.
-I also kept up with and learned newer technologies such as Source Connect and the world of VR audio.
+The job necessitated being a speedy user of audio software, having an in depth knowledge of audio, and being comfortable interpreting often complex audio specifications and applying them to your work.

-- Professional Pro Tools, Logic, Native Instruments and Oxford Plugin user.
-- I achieved Wwise 101 certification through self-learning.
+This has set me in good stead to be able to pick up new technologies quickly.
+In the 12 weeks at Makers I have built projects using:

+* Ruby, Sinatra, Rails, RSpec, Capybara
+* JS, Express, Node, React, EJS, MongoDB, Zombie, Jasmine, Chai/Mocha
+* Python, Django, Pytest
+* Travis, Heroku
+* APIs & SDKs such as Aylien, Spotify, IBM Watson, Openweather, The Guardian

 ### Creative

-I used my creative skills in my role as a Sound Designer because a client would typically come to you with audio 'that just isn't working', or is noisy, and it would be your job to analyse it and come up with a solution to fix it.
+I developed my creative problem solving skills in my role as a Sound Designer because a client would typically come to you with audio 'that just isn't working', or is noisy, and it would be your job to analyse it and come up with a solution to fix it.

+Creative problem solving has therefore been an invaluable skill to transfer to development, which necessitates it.

+* I won a 2016 Silver LIA award for an Xbox Radio commercial.
-I am at my happiest when creating and music has been a major part of my life.
-I was the guitarist and co-songwriter in a signed band between 2010-2013 which included releasing a full length album on Naim Edge and playing at Reading & Leeds festival.
+* I was the guitarist and co-songwriter in a signed band between 2010-2013 which included releasing a full length album on Naim Edge and playing at Reading & Leeds festival.

-- I won a 2016 Silver LIA award for an Xbox Radio commercial.
-- I contributed bumper sounds to the worlds most popular Sound Design podcast, Tonebenders, which are still used today!

 ### Communication

 Throughout my career I have acted as a translator between the technical and non-technical.
 Describing sound can be hard, and my ability to interpret non-technically described client briefs into the what they required technically was a large part of my role.

-Likewise, a client could become frustrated when their vision wasn't materialising due to a technical reason.
+Similarly, a client could become frustrated when their vision wasn't materialising due to a technical reason.
 I would then have to explain why this problem was occurring in a non-technical way in order for a client to grasp it.

-It is something that I particularly enjoy and since learning to code i've begun a blog communicating my experiences thus far.
+Whilst following Agile processes and XP values at Makers it has been important to have very strong communication skills and I have particularly enjoyed the pairing and team projects.

 ## Education